torvalds/linux/Documentation/userspace-api/netlink/intro.rst

 users the confidence to ignore them when reading the uAPI headers.

-Most of the concepts and examples here refer to the ``NETLINK_ROUTE`` family, which covers much of the configuration of the Linux networking stack.
+Most of the concepts and examples here refer to the ``NETLINK_ROUTE`` family, which covers much of the configuration of the GNU/Linux networking stack.
 Real documentation of that family, deserves a chapter (or a book) of its own.

 Families